(A unit of measurement of an area of land)

-An insurance policy which covers your mortgage repayments if you can't repay same, due to illness or redundancy or any other specified circumstances.
+An insurance policy which covers your mortgage repayments if you are unable to pay same, due to illness or redundancy or any other specified circumstances.

 The agreed duration in terms of years for the repayment of a mortgage.

 Refers to the Multi-Unit Developments Act 2011.
-This is an Act to amend the law relating to the ownership and management of the common areas of multi-unit developments and to facilitate the fair, efficient and effection management of bodies responsible for the management of such common areas, and to provide for related matters.
+This is an Act relating to the ownership and management of the common areas of multi-unit developments and to facilitate the fair, efficient and effective management of bodies responsible for the management of such common areas, and to provide for related matters.

-A "multi-unit development" means a building or buildings comprising a unit or units and that -
+A "multi-unit development" means a building or buildings comprising of a number of units which -

 (a) as respects such units it is intended that amenities, facilities and services are to be shared, and

 (b) the development contains not less than 5 residential units